 Vincent van Velsen,

-excerpt from a nomination letter for Prix de Rome, March 2017
+The nomination letter, excerpt, Prix de Rome, 2017

 “Kristina Benjocki wordt gedreven door een dubbelzinnig verlangen: zij duikt in de artefacten van de geschiedenis om enerzijds herinneringen te repareren, anderzijds om te vergeten.
 Het gewelddadige verleden en het fragiele heden van voormalige Yoegoslavië vormt een belangrijk onderwerp in haar performances, videos en fotowerken.
 Hoe afstand en nabijheid onze waarneming bepalen, laat zij zien in haar installatie 45KG BULLET SHELLS, die van een afstand lijkt op blinkend goud van dichtbij een hoopje kogelhuizen blijkt te zijn.
 De geluidsinstallatie SOUNDTRACK (STATEMENTS OF GUILT) is gebaseerd op de zogenaamde ‘Statements of Guilt’ uit het archief van het Yoegoslaviëtribunaal.
 Benjocki abstraheerde de schokkende getuigenissen tot een soundtrack van ritmes en zoemende tonen aan wiens trillingen je je als bezoeker fysiek niet kan onttrekken.
 Voor har recente werk reisde zij langs verwaarloosde (Tweede Wereld) oorlogsmonumenten in Servië; ten tijde van de wederbouw ging de voorkeur uit naar abstracte in plaats van figuratieve beelden.
 Niet de terugblik op herkenbare oorlogsellende